 The cons: too much promotion can damage brand image; can attract price shoppers rather than loyal customers; can limit your profits.

 The verdict: special offers or discounts are a fantastic way to attract customers to your business.
 They work well as a one-off deal to give you an instant boost in sales – whether it’s 10% your whole shop, or a free 7-day trial of your latest service.
-Many who take advantage of the special offer will go on to become paying customers, but beware of running too many offers.
-If you constantly have a promotion running, customers will get used to this and will never buy anything full price.
+Many who take advantage of the special offer will go on to become paying customers.
+However, beware of running too many offers.
+If promotions are commonplace, there’s a chance customers will no longer pay full price.

 Next step: Over to you